EEEManchester/corin/corin/README.md

 Metapackage of Corin controller and planner.

 Author: Wei Cheah
-Maintainer: Wei Cheah, wei.cheah@manchester.ac.uk
-With contributions by: Hassan Khalili
+Maintainer: Daniel Johnson, daniel.johnson-2@manchester.ac.uk With contributions by: Hassan Khalili
-Affiliation: Robotics for Extreme Environmente Labaratory, University of Manchester
+Affiliation: Centre for Robotics and AI, University of Manchester